Apt-Intel/creds-api-backend/Docs/API Endpoints Implementation.md

 ### 3. Middlewares Implementation

 Middlewares are implemented in the `middlewares` directory.
-They are used for tasks such as authentication, rate limiting, logging, date normalization, and sorting.
+They are used for tasks such as authentication, rate limiting, logging, date normalization, sorting, and document redesign.

 #### 3.1 Authentication Middleware

-Example: `authMiddleware.js`
+**File:** `middlewares/authMiddleware.js`

 ```js
 const logger = require("../config/logger");